Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 Locals told us that the nightlife in Galway is great as well.
 But considering we are usually blissfully asleep by 10:00pm, we can’t speak from personal experience.

 We stayed at Almara House located on the outskirts of Galway.
-Though we had a nice stay, we would have preferred a more central location.
+Though our room was lovely, and we had a nice stay, we would have preferred a more central location.

 Day 4 – Galway to Kenmare (via The Wild Atlantic Way)